 Most people know better than to bring up politics, religion or climatology in polite company.
 It's a recipe for arguments, or at least for awkwardness.

-But when families get together for big holiday meals like Thanksgiving and Christmas, that recipe is often dusted off anyway.
-And whether it's your nephew demonizing the Tea Party, your niece deifying Tim Tebow, or your aunt and uncle arguing about polar bears, no one wants squabbling to overshadow gobbling at a holiday feast.
+But when families get together for holiday meals like Thanksgiving and Christmas, that recipe is often dusted off anyway.
+And whether it's your uncle demonizing Starbucks, your aunt deifying Donald Trump, or your niece and nephew debating cap and trade, no one wants squabbling to overshadow gobbling at a holiday feast.

 In most cases, probably not.
 It's not like your relative is addressing the United Nations, and you might just come off as uptight and self-righteous for trying to squelch dissent.
 If your uncle had two glasses of wine and wants to grumble about Al Gore, you're probably better off letting him.
 Otherwise, you could just end up convincing him even further that environmentalists want to control his life.